Six Dr. Seuss books pulled from publication due to racist imagery

-NEW YORK (Reuters) - Six children’s books written by Dr. Seuss decades ago will no longer be published because they contain racist and insensitive imagery, the company set up to preserve the deceased author’s legacy said on Tuesday.
+NEW YORK (Reuters) - Six children’s books written decades ago by Dr. Seuss were pulled from publication because they contain racist and insensitive imagery, the company formed to preserve the deceased author’s legacy said on Tuesday.

 “These books portray people in ways that are hurtful and wrong,” Dr. Seuss Enterprises said in a statement explaining why it was stopping their publication.